Laplacians in Various Dimensions and the Swampland: Setups with 8 Supercharges

 by using the decomposition $J=t^a\omega_a$ in terms of an appropriate basis $\{\omega_a\}$ of $H^{1,1}(Y_3, \mathbb{Z})$.\footnote{For simplicity, in this work we always consider a basis of Nef divisors.} Being a complex manifold, the scalar Laplacian defined on this space adopts the simple form

 Here, we argue that the solutions of the Laplace equation constructed with $\Delta_{\rm 4d}$ capture the correct moduli dependence of the $\cR^2$-operator, normalized (in the Einstein frame) as

-Noticing that the aforementioned operator is marginal in four dimensions, and building on the intuition gained from the maximally supersymmetric setup (cf. eq. \eqref{eigenotra}), suggests to propose the eigenvalue of the sought-after Laplace equation to be zero in the present case.
+Noticing that the aforementioned operator is marginal in four dimensions, and building on the intuition gained from the maximally supersymmetric setup (cf. eq. \eqref{eigenotra}), we are led to propose that the eigenvalue of the sought-after Laplace equation is zero in the present case.
 Hence, the equation thus obtained would read\footnote{This differential condition is related not only to the holomorphic anomaly equation as will be discussed in more detail below, but also resembles the `harmonicity equations' presented in \cite{Berkovits:1994vy, Berkovits:1998ex, Ooguri:1995cp}.}

 which is indeed satisfied in string theory up to a subtle holomorphic anomaly that is related to threshold contributions associated to massless modes within the theory, see below.
 We show this first in full generality in Section \ref{sss:gencase4d}, paying special attention to various salient features.
 Subsequently, we illustrate the main points of the discussion by analyzing two detailed yet simple examples, namely a one modulus setup (Section \ref{sss:onemodexample}) as well as Type IIA string theory compactified on $\mathbb{P}^{1,1,1,6,9}[18]$ (Section \ref{sss:IIAonP11169}).